M134 Minigun: Dillon Aero minigun

 The U.S. government had procured some 10,000 Miniguns during the Vietnam War.
 Around 1990, Dillon Aero acquired a large number of Miniguns and spares from "a foreign user".
 The guns kept failing to shoot continuously, revealing that they were actually worn-out weapons.
 The company decided to fix the problems encountered, rather than simply putting the guns into storage.
 Fixing failure problems ended up improving the Minigun's overall design.
-Dillon's efforts to improve the Minigun reached the 160th SOAR, and the company was invited to Fort Campbell, Kentucky, to demonstrate its products.
+Word of Dillon's efforts to improve the Minigun reached the 160th SOAR, and the company was invited to Fort Campbell, Kentucky, to demonstrate its products.
 A delinker, used to separate cartridges from ammunition belts and feed them into the gun housing, and other parts were tested on Campbell's ranges.
 The 160th SOAR were impressed by the delinker's performance and began ordering them by 1997.
 This prompted Dillon to improve other design aspects including the bolt, housing and barrel.
-Between 1997 and 2001, Dillon Aero was producing 25–30 products a year.
+From 1997 to 2001, Dillon Aero manufactured 25–30 products per year.
 In 2001, it was working on a new bolt design that increased performance and service life.
 By 2002, virtually every component of the minigun had been improved, so Dillon began producing complete weapons with improved components.
 The guns were purchased quickly by the 160th SOAR as its standardized weapon system.
 The gun then went through the Army's formal procurement system approval process, and in 2003 the Dillon Aero minigun was certified and designated M134D.
-Once the Dillon Aero system was approved for general military service, Dillon Aero GAU-17s entered Marine Corps service and were well received in replacing the GE GAU-17s serving on Marine UH-1s.
+Once the Dillon Aero system was approved for general military service, Dillon Aero GAU-17s entered Marine Corps service and were well received in replacing GE's GAU-17s serving on Marine UH-1s.